 Housing Court First Amended Standing Order 6-20: Temporary modifications to court operations based on the coronavirus (COVID-19) pandemic and recent legislation affecting summary process cases

 Outlines procedures for eviction cases in Housing Court

-CDC moratorium information and form
+CDC moratorium information

 The CDC eviction moratorium order, often referred to as the “CDC Order,” may provide protection from eviction for non-payment of rent to people who meet certain requirements.

 Temporary halt in residential evictions to prevent the further spread of COVID-19, Centers for Disease Control, Sept.
 4, 2020.

 Extension to January 31, 2021: 2021 Consolidated Appropriations Act, Sec.502.